Estimated reading time: 5 minutes

-A simple but useful definition is: a disagreement which causes in each of the affected persons, organizations or groups a perception that their physical or emotional needs, interests or concerns are threatened.
+Conflict resolution definition: a disagreement proactively settled to eliminate, in each of the affected persons, organizations, or groups, a perception that their physical or emotional needs, interests, or concerns… are threatened.

-It is this threat element that makes a conflict more significant than a simple “I like chocolate, you like vanilla” difference of opinion.
+This threat element makes a conflict more significant than a simple “I like chocolate, you like vanilla” difference of opinion.

-As with a threat of physical harm, conflicts trigger in humans a so-called “fight or flight” emotional response.
-Some people respond to conflicts by fighting – becoming angry and defensive – while others “flee”, removing themselves emotionally or even physically from the situation.
+As with a threat of physical harm, conflicts trigger a so-called “fight or flight” emotional response in humans.
+Some people respond to conflicts by fighting – becoming angry and defensive – while others “flee,” removing themselves emotionally or even physically from the situation.

 Some level of conflict between team members is an unavoidable part of almost every workplace.
-Fortunately, many disagreements are minor and soon forgotten, and an effective manager recognizes when he or she can afford to simply overlook a conflict or rely on the parties to resolve it on their own.
+Fortunately, many disagreements are minor and soon forgotten.
+An effective manager recognizes when they can afford to simply overlook a conflict or rely on the parties to resolve it independently.

-When a conflict is more serious or persistent, however, the “flight” response – ignoring the conflict or hoping it will go away – is rarely the best course of action for you as a manager or employer.
-Left unresolved, serious conflicts can undermine morale, cause excessive turnover, lead to legal claims and, in extreme cases, even result in violence.
+However, when a conflict is more serious or persistent, the “flight” response – ignoring the conflict or hoping it will go away – is rarely the best course of action for you as a manager or employer.
+Left unresolved, serious disputes can undermine morale, cause an excessive turnover, lead to legal claims and, in extreme cases, even result in violence.

 When resolved constructively, however, conflict can increase understanding of other persons’ viewpoints, build trust, and strengthen workplace relationships.
-As an employer or manager, how you deal with conflicts can have a significant impact on your company’s success.
+As an employer or manager, how you deal with disputes can significantly impact your company’s success.

 Effective Workplace Conflict Resolution

-You’ll also need to get agreement up front to some basic “ground rules” and enforce them – politely but assertively – when necessary.
-These include basic etiquette such as listening to each other and not interrupting and avoiding personal attacks or abusive or profane language.
+You’ll also need to get agreement upfront to some basic “ground rules” and enforce them – politely but assertively – when necessary.
+These include basic etiquettes, such as listening to each other and not interrupting and avoiding personal attacks or abusive or profane language.

 1. Stay Neutral

 The old adage about there being two sides to every story almost always applies in conflict situations.
-Before you try to resolve a problem, be sure you have examined the roots of the conflict objectively and thoroughly.
-Avoid the temptation to jump to conclusions regarding fault or to “take sides”.
+Before trying to resolve a problem, be sure you have examined the roots of the conflict objectively and thoroughly.
+Avoid the temptation to jump to conclusions regarding fault or to “take sides.”

-Be honest about your own feelings, too.
+Be honest about your feelings, too.
 If you find you’re struggling to remain neutral, consider asking another manager or even a trained facilitator to take your place.
-Encourage each of the parties to acknowledge the validity of the other’s point of view.
+Encourage each party to acknowledge the validity of the other’s point of view.

 2. Acknowledge the Problem